davidsmakerworks/ai-artist/README.md

 previous scene.

 ## Technologies used
-- OpenAI DALL-E 2, OpenAI DALL-E 3, or Stability AI SDXL to generate images
+- OpenAI DALL-E 2, OpenAI DALL-E 3, Stability AI SDXL or Stability AI Stable Image Ultra to generate images
 - OpenAI GPT Chat Completion to generate verses and Whisper API to transcribe speech to text
 - Azure Speech API to convert text to speech